Zahlavi

 Instruments

-The project has extensive instrumentation baseline planned to be used for multiobjective measurements of atmospheric phenomena and coincident variables.
+The project has an extensive instrumentation baseline used for multiobjective measurements of atmospheric phenomena and coincident variables.
 Stationary detectors and equipment installed at partner institutions will be complemented by devices for in-situ data acquisition on the ground and onboard aircraft.

-If you are interested in access to some of the instruments, kindly contact the respective institute representatives.
+If you are interested in access to some of the instrument´s data, kindly contact the respective institute representatives.

 Stationary instruments